Do You Ever Feel Like You’re Not a Good Enough Christian

 I have had days where I could hear God clear as a bell.
 I felt him, right there next to me, holding my hand and pushing me forward.
 On other days, I feel like God is just a fantasy creature I have created in my mind.
 I can’t feel him, I can’t hear him.
 All I feel is distance.

 I see people around me feeling close to God.
 They tell me about it, they tell me of the warmth they feel.
 Yet I am still cold.
-On these days this is one of my favorite passages.
+Have you ever had one of those days?
+They are so hard to pull yourself out of and you can end up feeling like a pretty awful Christian.
+On those days, these verses from Jeremiah help me feel a little better.

 12 Then you will call upon me and come and pray to me, and I will hear you.
 13 You will seek me and find me, when you seek me with all your heart.
 14 I will be found by you, declares the Lord, and I will restore your fortunes and gather you from all the nations and all the places where I have driven you, declares the Lord, and I will bring you back to the place from which I sent you into exile.